Self-Attention-Based Contextual Modulation Improves Neural System Identification: Introduction

-We found that augmenting feedforward CNNs with a self-attention non-local network layer improves two key metrics in assessing the performance of the transfer function of neurons: overall tuning correlation and prediction of the tuning peaks.
-To assess the relative contribution of the three contextual modulation mechanisms -- convolutions, self-attention, and a fully connected readout layer -- for predicting neural responses, we dissect the network by factorizing \cite{cotton2020factorized} the feedforward components and the three context mechanisms.
+In this paper, we demonstrate that a simple self-attention layer coupled with a CNN is sufficient in improving neural response prediction of macaque V1 neurons in two performance metrics: overall tuning correlation and prediction of the tuning peaks.
+To understand the mechanism driving improvement, we assessed the three contextual modulation mechanisms -- convolutions, self-attention, and a fully connected readout layer.
 We found that while the three context mechanisms complement one another to produce the best prediction performance when used in conjunction, they have specific roles.
 First, the fully connected layer plays a critical role in peak prediction, though self-attention can further enhance it.
 Second, self-attention alone can improve tuning curve correlation but is insufficient for predicting the response peak.
 The performance of self-attention models can be greatly enhanced when the feedforward receptive fields are learned first before learning the self-attention network, rather than learning everything simultaneously.
-The benefits of such incremental learning \cite{incart,cotton2020factorized} in this context is novel, in that it suggests that feedforward receptive fields may be learned first before the recurrent connections during the cortical development.
-Our findings provide insights towards the rationales underlying the computational organization, development, and selective flexibility in horizontal and feedforward connections in cortical circuits.
-Our work further suggests that constraining this flexibility via priors in the learning process allows for the development of a richer contextual modulation mechanism, which perhaps is useful not simply for the neural response prediction, but also more broadly for other machine learning tasks in deep learning or computer vision.
+The benefits of such incremental learning \citep{incart,cotton2020factorized} in this context are novel, suggesting that decoupling the learning of feedforward receptive fields and recurrent connections allows the system to learn a richer representation of contextual modulation, as well as potentially providing insights towards the underlying computational organization of cortical development.